RodriDataScientist/RodriDataScientist/README.md

 ###

 <p align="left">
-✨ Creating bugs since 2021 (cuando inicié mi carrera en Ingeniería en Datos e Inteligencia Artificial).<br>
+✨ Creating bugs since 2021, when I began my journey in the AI and Data Engineering field.<br>
-📚 I'm currently learning: High-performance computing, fuzzy control systems, cloud deployments with Docker, ETL pipelines, LLM integration, and scientific data processing.<br>
+📚 I'm currently learning high-performance computing, fuzzy control systems, cloud deployments with Docker, ETL pipelines, LLM integration, and scientific data processing.<br>
-🎯 Goals: Convertir mis proyectos en soluciones completas para la industria — desde ETL y APIs hasta dashboards y modelos de IA listos para producción.<br>
+🧠 I also have hands-on experience in evolutionary computation, including Evolutionary Strategies (ES), Estimation of Distribution Algorithms (EDA), Particle Swarm Optimization (PSO), and Genetic Algorithms (GA).
+These have strengthened my understanding of optimization, search spaces, and intelligent agent dynamics.<br>
+🎯 Goals: Transform my academic and personal projects into fully-integrated industry solutions — from ETL systems and APIs to dashboards, forecasting models, and production-ready AI pipelines.<br>
-🎲 Fun fact: I break things on purpose just to learn how to fix them (y a veces no se arreglan… pero se aprende).
+🎲 Fun fact: I often break things on purpose just to learn how to fix them (sometimes they don't get fixed... but I always learn something).
 </p>

 ###